-It is important to know the below tattoo health risks information.
-We want to tattoo you and keep you healthy, so give us all the facts we need.
+It is important to read the tattoo health risks information.
+We want to tattoo you and keep you healthy, so give us all the info we need.

 The application of tattoos involves risks, so please make sure you inform your tattoo artist if you take medication or if you have skin problems, allergies, epilepsy or hyper-sensitivity.
 Furthermore, see www.veiligtatoeerenenpiercen.nl to make sure the studio where you want to get tattooed is licensed.
 Above all, this permit indicates that the studio operates in accordance with the hygiene guidelines of the National Centre for Hygiene and Safety.
 It is best to make sure you are well rested and have eaten.